turnbasedgames/urturn/docs/docs/2-API/0-backend.md

 - Runs when the room is first initialized, as triggered by these actions:
   1. When a private room is created (player clicks *Create Private Room*).
   2. When a room is created for the matchmaking queue (player clicks *Play*).
-- Operation fails on error (when user clicks play or attempts start a game, it will show them an error and will not start the game).
-This should never error, but the operation is not forced because it may start your game in a corrupt state.
+- Fails on error (when user clicks play or attempts start a game, it will show them an error and will not start the game).
 - `Returns` the [RoomStateResult](#roomstateresult).

 ### `onPlayerJoin` **Required**